weaviate/weaviate-io/developers/weaviate/configuration/indexing/inverted-indexes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
-import PyCodeV4 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v4.py';
+import PyCodeV4 from '!!raw-loader!/_includes/code/howto/indexes/indexes-inverted-v4.py';
-import PyCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v3.py';
+import PyCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-inverted-v3.py';
-import TSCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v3.ts';
+import TSCodeV3 from '!!raw-loader!/_includes/code/howto/indexes/indexes-inverted-v3.ts';
-import TSCodeV2 from '!!raw-loader!/_includes/code/howto/indexes/indexes-v2.ts';
+import TSCodeV2 from '!!raw-loader!/_includes/code/howto/indexes/indexes-inverted-v2.ts';

-Properties use [inverted indexes](/developers/weaviate/concepts/indexing#inverted-indexes), also known as keyword indexes, to make property searches more efficient.
-Weaviate provides different kinds to inverted index so you can match better match the index to your data:
+Weaviate uses [inverted indexes](/developers/weaviate/concepts/indexing#inverted-indexes), also known as keyword indexes, to make textual and numeric searches more efficient.
+Weaviate provides different kinds to inverted index so you can match better match the index to your data.
+These indexes are normally configured on a property level:

 - [indexSearchable](#indexSearchable)
 - [indexFilterable](#indexfilterable)
 - [indexRangeFilters](#indexrangefilters)

-Use these indexes to improve your searches.
+To tune inverted indexes at the collection level, use the `invertedIndexConfig` to adjust the settings for the [BM25 inverted index](#bm25-index) and other collection level parameters.

 ## indexSearchable